-Companies that have claimed their domains on Trustpilot can log into their Business Account to report or “flag” reviews that they believe violate our User Guidelines.
+Companies that have claimed their domains on Trustpilot can log into their Business Account to report or “flag” reviews they believe violate our User Guidelines.
 All companies can use this function, regardless of whether they subscribe to our free or paid services.

 Who monitors the reporting function?

-Trustpilot’s 35-person Compliance Team is entrusted with safeguarding our online review community and vouching for the quality of the services we offer.
-An essential part of this is making sure that companies do not misuse our reporting function.
+Our Compliance Team is entrusted with safeguarding our online review community and vouching for the quality of the services we offer.
+An essential part of this is making sure companies do not misuse our reporting function.

 What is misuse of the reporting function?